hpc-carpentry/hpc-carpentry.github.io/_posts/2018/04/2018-04-04-bug-bbq-involvement.md

 title: "How to be involved in the Bug BBQ?"
 teaser: "A short guide on how to contribute and be involved during The Carpentries Bug BBQ."
 date: 2018-04-04
-tag: ["Bug Fixes", "Lessons", "Hackathons"]
+tag: ["Bug Fixes", "Carpentries Lessons", "Hackathons"]
 comments: true
 ---